canadianmeatcouncil/policymanual/index.md

 - That the CFIA modernize container seals as part of e-certification.

+### Market Access

+Dec.
+2017 Quarterly
+- China: That access be negotiated for the same product coverage the U.S. achieved (chilled pork) including full systems approval for eligibility of establishments export.
+- Argentina: improve current access based on the available science and new OIE standards on PRRS.

 ### Slaughter Modernization

 Dec.
 2017 Staff Directive

-- That the CMC work with the CFIA to finalize a pilot project as a first step to implement slaughter modernization in all pork plants.
+- That the CMC work with the CFIA to finalize a pilot project as a first step to assess if this initiative can be implemented  slaughter modernization- in all pork plants.
 ## Technical Committee

 ### CFIA Modernization